michaeljoseph/michaeljoseph.github.io/cv.md

 ## Self-Summary

 Hi, I'm Michael, Michael Joseph (yes, two first names, I know.
-MJ works as an internet handle, for people not into the whole brevity thing and disambiguation purposes).
+MJ works as an internet handle, for people into the whole brevity thing as well as for disambiguation purposes).

 I have worked in the computer / internet industry for the last 14 years,